ManuelePasini/slides-markdown/slides/phd_secondyear.md

 - The precision agriculture digital twin is still a standalone application with a <u>tailored data model</u>.
 - Integration with different agriculture application is still limited...

-- **Research Question 1.**: can we move from application-level DT to domain-level DT platforms?
+- **Research Question 1.**: can we move from application-level DT to domain-level Digital Twin Platforms (DTP)?

 - A first attempt was made within the agriculture domain: